iorodeo/panels_g4_docs/components.rst

 Comm Sub-Panels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The comm sub-panel has a single atmega328 micro-controller which communicates
+The comm sub-panel contains a single atmega328 micro-controller which
-with the system controller over SPI.
-The comm sub-panel is responsible for
+communicates with the display controller over SPI.
+The comm sub-panel's sole
-receiving pattern data from the controller (over SPI), it then splits the
+resposibility is is to receive pattern data from the controller (via SPI) and
-pattern data into four pieces (one for each LED matrix) ands sends this data on
-to the four atmega328 micro-controllers on it associated driver sub-panels over
+send it on to the driver sub-panel (via I2C).
-I2C.

 .. figure:: _static/atmega_comm_front.png
    :align:  center